Airwallex: International expansion

-Recent developments (2023-2025)

 In March 2023, Airwallex secured a third-party payment license in China through the acquisition of Guangzhou Shangwutong Network Technology, becoming only the second foreign company to have secured the license after PayPal.
-In October 2023, Airwallex acquired a Mexico-based payments company, MexPago.
-Among other markets were Singapore, Malaysia, Australia, the United Kingdom, the United States, the European Union, Hong Kong, Israel, and Canada.
+In October 2023, Airwallex acquired a Mexico-based payments company, MexPago, and continued its overall expansion in Singapore, Malaysia, Australia, the United Kingdom, the United States, the European Union, Hong Kong, Israel, and Canada.
 In February 2024, Airwallex signed a multi-year partnership with the McLaren Formula 1 racing team, with the Airwallex logo added to McLaren's livery.
-In May 2024, Airwallex launched a program in Australia to provide grants to local startups, with the program afterwards expanded to Hong Kong and Singapore.
+In September 2023, Airwallex launched a program in Hong Kong to provide grants to local startups, with the program subsequently expanded to Australia and Singapore.
 By that summer 1,200 startups in Australia were part of the Airwallex for Startups program.
 In June 2024, Airwallex expanded into France, and in August 2024, Airwallex announced an annual revenue run rate of $500 million and that it was preparing to be IPO-ready 2026.

 Airwallex entered the New Zealand market in March 2025, and also agreed to acquire Vietnamese intermediary payment service (IPS) CTIN Pay.
 The company was then reported as having exceeded US$130 billion in its annual transaction volume.
 That month, it reported $720 million in annualized revenue, a 90% increase from the year prior.
-In May 2025, Airwallex raised $300 million in a Series F funding round, which increased its valuation to US$6.2 billion.
+In May 2025, Airwallex raised $300 million in a Series F funding round, which increased its valuation to US$6.2 billion with investment from Visa Ventures, Blackbird Ventures, and Airtree.
 In July 2025, Airwallex became the official finance software partner of Arsenal Football Club.
-Currently based in Singapore, Airwallex has over 25 offices and 1,800 employees.
+Airwallex in 2025 had over 25 offices and 1,800 employees.

-In 2025, one of the founders Lucy Liu was named as New Zealand's richest woman with an estimated worth of $700m NZD.
+In October 2025, Airwallex reported annual revenue of US$1 billion, and annual transaction volumes of US$235 billion.
+Airwallex was registered in Japan in November 2025.
+In December 2025, Airwallex acquired PT Skye Sab, expanding its infrastructure into Indonesia.
+Also in December 2025, Airwallex raised $330 million in a funding round led by Addition, with other investors such as T. Rowe Price Associates, Activant, Robinhood Ventures and TIAA Ventures.
+The round valued Airwallex at $8 billion.
+By the end of 2025, Airwallex held 80 licenses and permits, with its consumer services accessible in around 200 countries.